MasonONeal/web-development-resources/README.md

 Web Development Resources
 =========================

-These are all good resources for someone who is learning web development.
-I am only including books and resources that I feel are the best avaliable on the topics.
-If you know of another good resource, please send it to me in a message so I can add it to this list.
+I wanted to make a list of some of the best resources available that would be useful for someone who is learning web development.
+If you know of another good resource, please send it to me in a message so I can add it below.

 ### Ruby
 - **Ruby course at Code Academy** ( http://www.codecademy.com/en/tracks/ruby )  Online coding lessons, beginning level.